-4.13.1 This house dates to around the 1890's and was constructed as a poor house for the township and was at one time occupied by a Bell Poll, who retired to the village.
-As a consequence the house has come to be known as Bell Poll's house (Buchanan et al 1988).
-The building was shown as roofless and partially collapsed in a photograph of 1963 (AG/832), but was restored by the Trust in 1976 (Bob Smith pers comm).
-Repairs to the thatch have subsequently been carried out by John Macdonald (pers comm).
+4.13.1 This house was originally built as a cottars house and was restored around 1890 for Bell Pol, who retired to the Township (MacDonald pers comm).
+As a consequence the house has come to be known as Bell Pol's house (Buchanan et al 1988).
+The building was shown as roofless and partially collapsed in a photograph of 1963 (AG/832), but was restored by the Trust in 1976 and subsequently maintained until the late 1980s under the guidance of Bob Smith and Jim Souness (Historic Building Inspector, Historic Scotland).
+By 1992 the roof timbers and thatch had deteriorated beyond repair and were replaced in 1994.
+Subsequent repairs to the thatch have been carried out by Jeremy Cox (pers comm).